godzilet/tpsedgitpr-1/README.md

+# tpsedgitpr

-# tpsedgitpr : Dumb project to test pull-request mode with gihub
+Goal: Dumb project to test pull-request mode with gihub